telerik/kendo-ui-builder/docs/index.md

 Kendo UI® Builder by Progress® (Kendo UI Builder) is a tool for creating and managing web applications.

-The Builder separates the user interface (UI) settings (views and modules) from the business logic of the project which runs on the application server.
-The UIs are specifically used to revamp existing business applications and enable them to support the implementation of Kendo UI components.

-The Builder tool also delivers extension points for customizing the styles, templates, views, and components from which the deployable application is generated, and supports the creation of Angular and AngularJS-based projects.
-For more information on the framework-specific features, refer to [Frameworks]().
+The Builder separates the user interface (UI) settings&mdash;views and modules&mdash;from the business logic of the project which runs on the application server.
+The UIs are also convenient for revamping existing applications and enabling them to support the implementation of Kendo UI components.
+In addition, the tool delivers extension points for customization and supports the creation of Angular and AngularJS-based projects.

-## Basic Concepts

-The data definition is stored in JSON meta-data that is separate from the UI implementation.
-The meta-data is then used by the integrated Generator to generate the HTML5, CSS, and JavaScript files that are built for the application.
-The generation of the application also allows you to immediately preview the project in the Kendo UI Designer by applying live data.
-You can then deploy the application to separate web servers for further development testing and production.

-You design a web app from inputs that include a set of Kendo UI templates from which you can select to create functional views within one or more app modules.
-Each module can contain one or more user-created views, and each view can be bound to one or more data source tables that you select, depending on the view.
-You can have multiple [data providers]({% slug dataproviders_kendouibuilder %}) defined for an app, and depending on the view, you can select one or more of these data providers from which to then bind [data sources]({% slug datasources_kendouibuilder %}) to that view.
-Some user-created views bind to only one data source at a time, while others allow binding to multiple data sources.

-[Modules]({% slug modules_kendouibuilder %}) and [their views]({% slug views_kendouibuilder %}), data providers and their data sources, can all be configured with corresponding properties.
-These property settings then help to define the meta-data for your app, which is saved separately for each module and data provider that you define.

-Finally, you can customize each view with code extensions for both view event handlers and custom sections that are available in the layout of every view.
-There are also additional extension points available for both basic and more advanced app customization.
+For more information on how to integrate the Builder into OpenEdge business applications, refer to the [official Progress<sup>®</sup> Software Documentation](https://www.progress.com/documentation/kendo-ui-builder).

 ## Building Blocks